 - 2 potatoes large baking potatoes

-- 12 oz beer (beer must be flat) or choose to use water or beef broth
+- 12 oz beer or water or beef broth

 - Rinse off your corned beef after removing it from it's package and set it on top of the potatoes (so it's like a trivet, make sure it's flat so it doesn't fall over).

-- Pour your flat beer, beef broth or water on top.
+- Pour your beer, beef broth or water on top.

 - Sprinkle corned beef seasoning packet on top of meat and close lid and steam valve.